microsoft/azure-spring-apps-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

 kill %1
 ```

-## Create and deploy the application on Azure Spring Cloud
+## Create and deploy the application on Azure Spring Apps

-As in [02 - Build a simple Spring Boot microservice](../02-build-a-simple-spring-boot-microservice/README.md), create a specific `spring-cloud-microservice` application in your Azure Spring Cloud instance:
+As in [02 - Build a simple Spring Boot microservice](../02-build-a-simple-spring-boot-microservice/README.md), create a specific `spring-cloud-microservice` application in your Azure Spring Apps instance:

 ```bash
 az spring-cloud app create -n spring-cloud-microservice --runtime-version Java_11
 ```

-You can now build your "spring-cloud-microservice" project and send it to Azure Spring Cloud:
+You can now build your "spring-cloud-microservice" project and send it to Azure Spring Apps:

 ```bash
 cd spring-cloud-microservice